jigs1996/v7-docs/content/reference/commands.md

 node ace list
 ```

+:::media{alt="The output of the help screen is formatted as per the http://docopt.org standard"}
 ![](../guides/ace/node_ace_list.png)

-:::note

-The output of the help screen is formatted as per the [docopt](http://docopt.org/) standard.

 :::

 ## serve